Professional Reviews

 Kaspersky’s anti-theft tool also lets you block your device if a thief inserts a new SIM into the phone.
 What’s more, you can protect the Kaspersky app from being uninstalled.
 These are two excellent ways to create a strong anti-theft shield.

-Here are the results of my speed test with the free VPN:
+Here are the results from my speed test with the free and premium VPN:

-• Account check — Checks your email for data breaches.
+• Data leak checker — Checks your email for data breaches.

 • QR scanner — Scans QR codes and lets you safely access the information encrypted in them.